Invest In Your Future, Go Further. Earn A Degree!

 Registered Nurses (RNs) have the opportunity to make a difference in people's lives.
 RNs play a vital role in promoting health, preventing disease, and helping patients and families cope with illness.

-Associate of Applied Science in Radiologic Technology - (Online & Blended)
+Associate of Applied Science in Radiologic Technology - (Blended I and Blended II)

 Radiologic Technologists, sometimes known as radiographers or x-ray technologists, create x-ray images (radiographs) of different parts of a patient's body to help diagnose health problems, injuries or treatments.